Maya0212/simplebase/README.md

 # simplebase
-This is the first project for my ART 258 class
+This is the first project for my ART 258 class.

 [View Site](https://Maya0212.github.io/simplebase)